LaunchCodeEducation/web-fundamentals/studios/flicklist/7/README.md

 More specifically, we will update our codebase with the following additions:

 - A `User` class to represent and save users in our database.
-- New routes and handlers: `Login`, `Logout`, and `Register`.
-- New templates for the `Login` and `Register` pages.
+    - Today for simplicity's sake, we will just drop and re-create the database.
+In a later lesson, we will discuss migrations which is how to transform database schema without destroying the existing data.
+- A new route and template for `Login` and `Logout` which start and end sessions for a user.
+- A new route and template for `Register` which saves a new user.
 - Some new helper functions in our base parent `Handler` class.
-These helper functions will preempt every request with a "login wall", so that certain pages (such as *My WatchList*) cannot be accessed unless the user is logged in.
+These helper functions will preempt every request with a "login wall", so that certain pages (such as *My WatchList*) cannot be accessed unless the user is logged in. ### TODO we removed that super class, we will need to add something like that here
 - A separate file with some more helper functions, lower-level utilities to help us with hashing and salting, so that we can encrypt and decrypt passwords.

 That's a lot!
 We would have liked to give you the chance to write some of this code yourself, but there is not enough time.
 Luckily, your upcoming Assignment will give you a similar chunk of starter code, so you won't be expected to write all this code on your own during the assignment.